-These tips come to you from Cindy Swanson, a personal advisor for clients of Fairview’s Caregiver Assurance program.
+These tips come to you from Cindy Swanson, a Caregiver Advisor for clients of Fairview’s Caregiver Assurance program.

-Keeping your own glass full is something the personal advisors at Caregiver Assurance can help with.
+The Advisors at Caregiver Assurance stress the importance of keeping your own glass full.
 “There was a time when it wasn’t accepted that you would put yourself first,” Cindy says.
 “It’s not about putting yourself first, but doing your caregiving AND knowing how to take care of yourself.”

 No matter how frustrating or rewarding it is to help an aging loved one, you don’t have to do it alone.
 “There isn’t a classroom you can go to and learn all of this,” Cindy says.
 “Whatever the journey is, there’s help.
 If you have to make a right turn, there are people who are able to help you along.
 That’s what we’re trying to do here at Caregiver Assurance.”

-If you or a loved one are a caregiver and needing more Caregiver Support or Resources, please visit Fairview.org/Services/Caregiver-Assurance or call 612-672-CARE (2273) to speak with one of our Caregiver Advisors.
+If you or a loved one are a caregiver and need more support or resources, please visit the Caregiver Assurance website or call 612-672-CARE (2273) to speak with one of our Caregiver Advisors.